 Lion tells an incredible true story and it has been turned into one of the best Australian films in years.
 Saroo Brierley was born in 1981 in a small village near the Central Indian city of Khandwa.
 His father had left home and the desperately poor family relied on the money his mother made from carrying rocks from a quarry.
 Saroo’s older brother Guddu supplemented their income by stealing coal from trains to sell for food and would take the five-year-old Saroo with him on adventures.
 One night Guddu and Saroo travel to a nearby city on a train where Guddu earned money working as a sweeper.
 The pair get separated and Saroo falls asleep on a train.
 When he wakes up his brother is gone and the train was moving.

 But Saroo becomes suspicious of her intentions when she invites a man over who checks him out and he distrusts their promises to help him find his family.
-Saroo escapes once more until he befriends a man, who takes him to the police station.
-The illiterate Saroo tells police he from “Ganatelay” but no one knows of a place of that name.
+Saroo escapes once more and befriends a man, who takes him to the police station.
+The illiterate Saroo tells police he from “Ganatelay” but no one knows a place of that name.

 The timeframe moves forward from the late 1980s to 2008 when Saroo Brierley is now an Australianised young man, played by Dev Patel.
 Saroo moves from Tasmania to Melbourne to learn hotel management and becomes involved with an American student (Rooney Mara).
 They are invited to a meal at the house of an Indian couple where the sight of traditional Indian food stirs long hidden memories in Saroo.
 He tells them his story of travelling two days on a train to Calcutta and all he can remember is a train station with a water tank.
 Someone suggests he work out how fast Indian trains travelled in the 1980s and to use Google Earth to find his home.

-It was a massive undertaking but it was a search that was to obsess Saroo.
+It was a massive undertaking but it was a search that obsessed Saroo.
 Working out in a 1500km radius from Calcutta he finally found landmarks in Google earth that matched his childhood memories: a waterfall where he played as a boy, the quarry where his mother worked, a train station with a water tower and a town called Ganesh Talai.
-This was his hme town he garbled as “Ganatelay”.
+This was his home town he garbled as “Ganatelay”.
 From memory he followed the route to where he believed his house was and knew he had found his home.

 In 2013 Saroo flew to Ganesh Talai.
 To his disappointment the old house was long abandoned and turned into an animal compound.
 With his Hindi long forgotten, he had difficulty making people understand his quest.
-Finally he told an English-speaking local he was born here and the man took him to meet an old woman.
+Finally he told an English-speaking local his story and the man took him to meet an old woman.
 It was Saroo’s mother, who instantly recognised her son.
 The proof was a bump on the head from a long-forgotten accident when he was run over by a bike while carrying a watermelon and the melon smashed against his head.

-After many tears of happiness (theirs and mine), Saroo asks about his older brother. he was dead, he was told.
+After many tears of happiness, Saroo asks about his older brother Guddu.
+He was dead, he was told.
 There were tears of sadness soon replaced with more tears of joy when his mother told him a younger sister was still alive.
-The film closes with the real Saroo bring his real Tasmanian mother to India to see his real real Indian mother.
+The film closes with the real Saroo bring his Tasmanian mother to India to see his Indian mother.
 The end credits tell three important facts.
-Firstly Saroo’s brother Guddu died the night he went missing, after being struck by a train.
-Secondly Saroo’s mother never gave up hope of finding her other boy and deliberately stayed in the same village so that she would be easy to find.
+Firstly Guddu died the night they went missing, after being struck by a train.
+Secondly Saroo’s mother never gave up hope of finding her other boy and deliberately stayed in the same village so she would be easy to find.
 Lastly, Seroo found out that not only did he pronounce the name of the town wrong, he also pronounced his own name wrong.
 He was Sheru, not Saroo.
 In Hindi Sheru means Lion.

-The New Yorker was right to say the second half of the film was a slow and muted affair after “the Dickensian punch of the first” but the story of Saroo’s disappearance and rediscovery remains remarkable.
-It also throws necessary light on the fact that over 90,000 children go missing in India each year, something authorities prefer to ignore, with public officials complicit in the problem.
-According to children’s rights group Bachpan Bachao Andolan 10 times that number are trafficked, and forced to beg or work in farms, factories and homes, or sold for sex and marriage.
-The tears of Lion are nothing compared to the thousands of innocent young lives destroyed every year for profit.
+The New Yorker was right to say the second half of the film was a slow and muted affair after “the Dickensian punch of the first” but Saroo’s disappearance and rediscovery remains remarkable.
+It also throws necessary light on 90,000 children who go missing in India each year, something authorities ignore, with officials complicit in the problem.
+According to children’s rights group Bachpan Bachao Andolan 10 times more are trafficked, and forced to beg or work in farms, factories and homes, or sold for sex and marriage.
+Thousands of innocent young lives are destroyed every year for profit.